garys-esri/geodev-dc-labs/runtime-workshop/exercises/AppStudio_QTQML/Exercise 5 ServiceArea.md

         }
    ```
+1. Now we need to check the status change on the map for loading the serviceareatask.
+This will need to be added to the Map portion of the code.

+    ```
+    onLoadStatusChanged: {
+               serviceAreaTask.load();
+           }
+    ```
 1. Compile and run your app.
 Verify that you can click the drive time button and click on the map and drive times are created.:

     ![Service Area](08-service-area.png)